matrochanowski/playing-cards-machine-vision/README.md

-# Playing Card Recognition with Constructive Neural Networks
+# Playing Card Recognition with constructive approach using two CNNs

 ## Problem Description
 The goal of this project was to develop a model capable of recognizing playing cards in images without using any pre-existing models e.g. YOLO.
 A key challenge was accurately identifying partially obscured cards or cards viewed from varying angles, reflecting how cards are typically held during social games.